FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

   mechanics of the mod are such that the station doesn't have to physically be able to hold the fuel you may require.
 As an example, you could have a docking port with the Sign attached and it'll work.
 It's up to the player how they wish to design their delivery means.

 - Add your station into orbit at your preferred location.
+I usually cheat it into position using the Alt-F12 menu or something like Hyperedit.

 - Launch your vessel, ensuring you have a fuel card attached to it!